michael-milette/moodle-filter_filtercodes/README.md

 * {sectionid} or %7Bsectionid%7D : Display the section ID (not to be confused with the section number).
 * {sectionname} : Display the section name in which the activity is located.
 * {courseteachers}: (ALPHA) List of course teachers linked to their profiles.
+* {coursegradepercent}: Displays the current accumulated course grade of the student.

 Also see Courses section below.